moby/moby/hack/PACKAGERS.md

 You can also join the IRC channel - #docker and #docker-dev on Freenode are both active and friendly.

+We like to refer to Tianon ("@tianon" on GitHub and "tianon" on IRC) as our "Packagers Relations", since he's always working to make sure our packagers have a good, healthy upstream to work with (both in our communication and in our build scripts).
+If you're having any kind of trouble, feel free to ping him directly.

 ## Package Name